 How to Join

 Full-time undergraduate Moravian University students who have completed at least one semester of college and have a minimum cumulative GPA of 2.5 are strongly encouraged and welcome to participate in recruitment.
 Individual organizations may have a higher academic expectation for membership.

 Moravian is home to five national sororities, including four National Panhellenic Conference organizations.

 Continuous Open Recruitment

 Some of Moravian’s Greek organizations recruit during both the fall and spring semesters, outside the primary recruitment period.
-In mid-September, Greek Life sponsors Upperclass Recruitment Week where chapters host a recruitment event and bids are distributed on the Friday afternoon.
+In September, Greek Life sponsors Upperclass Recruitment Week where chapters host recruitment events and bids are distributed on the Friday afternoon.
 Information regarding Upperclass Recruitment is available at the beginning of the fall semester.

 Frequently Asked Questions of Potential New Members

 Can a student join more than one chapter OR leave an organization and join a different organization?
 Membership in a fraternity and sorority is a lifetime commitment upon initiation into a chapter.
 If a member leaves an organization, they are not eligible to join a different organization.
 If a members transfers to another institution, the member may affiliate with the chapter at that institution or work to establish a chapter.

 Will fraternity or sorority membership impact academics?
-Each organization recognizes that academics are the reason all students are at Moravian and academics are one of the things Greeks do best.
-Each chapter has a scholarship program and provides rewards and incentives for outstanding academic performance, as well as support for members who are struggling academically.
+Each organization recognizes that academics are the reason all students are at Moravian and academics are a top priority to fraternities and sororities.
+Each organization has a scholarship program and provides rewards and incentives for outstanding academic performance, as well as support for members who are struggling academically.
 Scholarship is encouraged through tutoring and other educational programs.

 How much does it cost to be a fraternity or sorority member?
-Each chapter’s dues include different items.
+Each organization's dues include different items.
 Some chapters require a flat fee that covers membership dues, t-shirts, badge, and a formal.
 Others have a lower initial cost, but the cost for each additional item is out of pocket.
 Chapters offer payment plans so payments can be paid over the course of the semester.
 In most cases, the first semester will cost the most and the price will decline for subsequent semesters.
 By planning ahead, most students find they can meet their financial obligations.